Lombiq/Utility-Scripts/Readme.md

 ## Notes on developing scripts

 - Always include appropriate documentation and usage examples in the header of the script on what the script does.
-- Since people can create .bat files pointing to these scripts (as advised above) only change a script's path if it's absolutely inevitable, then communicate the change appropriately.
+- Since people can create .bat files pointing to the batch scripts (as advised above) only change such a script's path if it's absolutely inevitable, then communicate the change appropriately.
+(For PowerShell modules their location within this folder doesn't matter.)
 - If your script needs to be run as an administrator always add the below lines to it.
 This will allow right click / Run as administrator to work.
     ```
     @setlocal enableextensions